Make an Appointment

 To schedule an appointment, please call 217-206-6676.

-Effective March 23, 2020 Health Services will only see patients by scheduled appointment through the remainder of the spring semester.
+Effective March 23, 2020 Health Services will only see patients by scheduled appointment until further notice.
 Walk in appointments will not be taken and online scheduling has been suspended.
 Due to the COVID-19 pandemic, Health Services will also discourage non-essential appointments within the building and better leverage our technology for telehealth visits.
 Appointments can be made by calling 217-206-6676.
 Individuals without an appointment will not be allowed into patient care areas at this time.
 Students present in the building should provide for social distancing spaces between themselves and other individuals.

 All charges will be placed onto student accounts.
 It is the students’ responsibility to submit any receipts to their insurance provider.
 The receipts and other necessary forms can be found on the Health Services Patient Portal.